Decoupling Constraints from Two Directions for Evolutionary Constrained Multi-objective Optimization: Experimental Studies

-\begin{itemize} \item \textbf{DASCMOP} comprises nine difficulty-adjustable CMOPs, allowing users to tune convergence, diversity, and feasibility via three parameters. \item \textbf{DOC} consists of nine CMOPs with constraints in both objective and decision spaces, creating a complex landscape of constraint violation. \item \textbf{LIRCMOP} contains fourteen CMOPs characterized by large infeasible regions that are often independent of the CPF but pose significant obstacles during evolution. \item \textbf{MW} comprises fourteen CMOPs featuring four types of relationships between the UPF and CPF: complete overlap, partial overlap, partial separation, and complete separation. \item \textbf{ZXH\_CF} includes sixteen problems with two constraint types: one introduces infeasible barriers guiding the search via correlated variables, while the other defines feasible regions yielding CPFs of varied shapes. \item \textbf{CDTLZ} introduces multiple inequality constraints to divide the feasible domain into non-convex or multi-segment regions. \item \textbf{SDC} imposes constraints directly on decision variables (e.g., distance constraints), testing the algorithm's ability to maintain feasibility in the decision space. \item \textbf{RWMOP} is a suite of real-world problems (CEC 2021) drawn from mechanical design, chemical processes, and synthesis applications. \end{itemize}
+\textbf{DASCMOP} comprises nine difficulty-adjustable CMOPs whose convergence, diversity, and feasibility difficulties are controlled by three parameters. \textbf{DOC} consists of nine CMOPs with constraints in both objective and decision spaces, resulting in complex constraint-violation landscapes. \textbf{LIRCMOP} contains fourteen CMOPs characterized by large infeasible regions that are often independent of the CPF but significantly obstruct evolution. \textbf{MW} comprises fourteen CMOPs covering four relationships between the UPF and CPF: complete overlap, partial overlap, partial separation, and complete separation. \textbf{ZXH\_CF} includes sixteen problems with two types of constraints: one creates infeasible barriers and guides the search through correlated variables, while the other defines feasible regions with CPFs of various shapes. \textbf{CDTLZ} introduces multiple inequality constraints that divide the feasible domain into non-convex or multi-segment regions. \textbf{SDC} directly links constraints to decision variables to approximate real-world characteristics, breaking the linear relationship between objectives and constraints, creating locally optimal infeasible solutions, and incorporating both equality and inequality constraints. \textbf{RWMOP} comprises 28 real-world CMOPs (RWMOP1--RWMOP29) from the CEC 2021 Real-World Multi-Objective Constrained Optimization Competition.
+These problems span diverse, highly constrained engineering domains.
+Specifically, RWMOP1--RWMOP21 concern mechanical design optimization, such as pressure vessel, vibrating platform, and welded beam design; RWMOP22--RWMOP24 arise from chemical engineering, such as reactor and heat-exchanger network design; and RWMOP25--RWMOP29 involve complex process synthesis and design.
+Unlike synthetic benchmarks, these problems feature strongly coupled physical constraints, highly nonlinear objective spaces, and mixed discrete and continuous variables.